ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.3.2 Tournament Operator may subdivide Asia VRS invitations equally between Oceania, West Asia, and East Asia.

-3.3.3 If Tournament Operator subdivides a VRS region in this way, Rosters must have majority citizenship in the relevant subregion.
+3.3.3 If Tournament Operator subdivides a VRS region in this way, Rosters must have a plurality of citizenships from the relevant subregion (among the players from the region).

 3.4 **VRS Priority.**